-Autologous chimeric antigen receptor (CAR) T-cell therapy for the treatment of hematologic malignancies has generated intense interest from patients, families and healthcare providers.
-Clinical trials are underway for multiple B-cell malignancies, including B-cell acute lymphoblastic leukemia (B-ALL), non-Hodgkin lymphoma (NHL, including mantle cell lymphoma [MCL], follicular lymphoma [FL] and marginal zone lymphoma [MZL]), as well as other hematologic malignancies such as Hodgkin lymphoma (HL), chronic lymphocytic leukemia (CLL), acute myeloid leukemia (AML) and multiple myeloma (MM).
+Autologous chimeric antigen receptor-modified (CAR) T-cell therapy has revolutionized the treatment of a variety of relapsed/refractory hematologic malignancies, including B-cell acute lymphoblastic leukemia (B-ALL), multiple myeloma, and multiple B-cell non-Hodgkin lymphomas.
+The first two commercially available CAR T-cell therapies, tisagenlecleucel (Kymriah®) and axicabtagene ciloleucel (Yescarta®), both directed toward CD19, were approved by the US Food and Drug Administration in 2017.
+Subsequently the FDA approved two additional CD19-targeted CAR T-cell products, brexucabtagene autoleucel (TecartusTM) and lisocabtagene maraleucel (Breyanzi®), in 2020 and 2021, respectively.
+The anti-BCMA CAR T-cells idecabtagene vicleucel (Abecma®) and ciltacabtagene autoleucel (CarvyktiTM) were approved in 2021-2022 for the treatment of multiple myeloma.
+In 2024, the FDA approved an additional CD19-targeted CAR T-cell product, obecabtagene autoleucel (Aucatzyl®).

-The first 2 autologous CAR T-cell therapies, tisagenlecleucel (Kymriah®) and axicabtagene ciloleucel (Yescarta®), were approved by the US Food and Drug Administration in 2017.
-In 2020, the FDA approved brexucabtagene autoleucel (TecartusTM).
-Lisocabtagene maraleucel (Breyanzi®) and idecabtagene vicleucel (Abecma®) were approved in 2021.
-Ciltacabtagene autoleucel (CarvyktiTM) was approved in March 2022.
-The movement of these and other products currently in development into clinical practice will require sufficient understanding by all parties of the technology and medical management surrounding the use of these personalized, "living" biologics in patients with cancer.
-This publication will explain the rationale behind CAR T-cell therapy, describe approved therapies, summarize efficacy results to date, detail significant risks that have emerged, provide practical medical management information, and highlight some unique challenges involved in the anticipated integration of this therapy into clinical practice.
+Since their initial clinical development, the role of CAR T-cells has continually expanded, and our knowledge of the potential risks of CAR T-cell therapy has also continued to evolve.
+This publication will explain the rationale behind CAR T-cell therapy, describe approved therapies, summarize efficacy results to date, detail significant risks that have emerged, provide practical medical management information, and highlight unique challenges involved in the integration of this therapy into clinical practice.